 This section is intended to provide information for recruiters interested in our students.

-Princeton University's MFin program enrolls approximately 25 students each year, out of approximately 700 applicants.
+Princeton University's MFin program enrolls approximately 25 students each year, out of more than 600 applicants.
 The small size of the program and great selectivity lead to high academic standards, an intense relationship for students with the faculty and with each other, both of which enhance our students' academic experience and lead to the exceptional job placement record achieved by our students.

 Our students have achieved outstanding academic records and they possess excellent leadership and communication skills.
 They arrive from a multiplicity of nations worldwide.
 Some have a depth of professional experience; all have superior educational achievements and manifest a deep interest in finance.